 The Family Education Rights and Privacy Act affords certain rights to students concerning their education records.
 Primary rights include the right to inspect and review education records, the right to seek to have the records corrected and the right to have some control over the disclosure of information from the records.
-The complete FERPA policy is included in the College Catalog, in this Handbook and on the college website.
+The complete FERPA policy is included in this handbook and on the college website.